digitalinteraction/gform-to-trello/README.md

 ### Future work

 - Explore better ways of handling clasp deployments
-- Look inot handling Trello API pagination
+- Look into handling Trello API pagination
+- git-ignore the `res` folder for easier testing mapping/content
+- Create an npm package with the cli to deploy the scraper and test files